cyon1c/reggie-b/README.md

 # BLOODLETTER HQ

-A modern, responsive website for the Bloodletter comic series set in the cyberpunk world of Neo Fortuna.
+A modern, responsive website for the Bloodletter comic series set in the cyberpunk world of New Libertalia.

 ## Features